 In the study the group that consumed casein, the slow-release protein, felt less hungry the next morning.
 Additionally, participants who consumed protein before sleep, whether whey or casein, experienced a faster metabolism the next day.
 On the other hand, those who consumed carbs before bed had a slower metabolism the following day.

-So what we can learn from this - well prioritising a protein rich snack before bed is a good idea, particularly casein protein.
+So what we can learn from this?
+Prioritizing a protein rich snack before bed is a good idea, particularly casein protein.

-Another benefit of eating a protein-rich snack before bed is that it can support muscle repair and help slow down age-related muscle loss.
-Maintaining muscle mass is crucial for a faster metabolism, especially if you exercise regularly or have started a new workout plan to lose weight.
+Another benefit of eating a protein-rich snack before bed is that it can support muscle repairย and help slow down age-related muscle loss.
+Maintaining muscle mass is also crucial for supporting a healthy metabolism, especially if you exercise regularly or have started a new workout plan to lose weight.

 Muscles repair themselves while you sleep, and providing them with some protein to utilize overnight can be very helpful.